Video is changing how we think of content. It’s also changing how much video content brands need.

 How does StoryTap help?

-StoryTap is a video engagement platform that helps brands generate libraries of high-value video content monthly at a lower cost than traditional video production.
+StoryTap is a video platform that helps brands generate libraries of high-value video content monthly at a lower cost than traditional video production.
 We do this a number of ways including all-in-one video recording and submission, brand prompts to ensure your creators can tell their stories effectively (but still authentically), built-in rights management, human content curation, social sharing features, and video SEO.

 If you’re ready to learn more, we’d love to talk with you.
 Reach out to schedule a demo today.